Are you wondering how to get a pardon in Ontario?

 A Record Suspension is important for it allows a person to seal the criminal record associated with their name.
 Therefore, that person can proceed through life as if they have never had a criminal record in the first place.

-Who can Apply for a Record Suspension?
+Who can Apply for a Record Suspension In Ontario?

 A person can also apply for a Record Suspension if he’s committed a crime in another country, but it’s only possible if the same person was transferred to Canada under the Transfer of Offenders Act or International Transfer of Offenders Act.